ShayanTalaei/SPRINT/README.md

 - `src`: Source code for the data curation pipeline and SPRINT inference
   - `src/prompts`: Prompts used for all LLM calls.
   - `src/utils`: Utility functions for text processing, evaluating results, and making API calls to models.
-- `run`: Bash scripts for running the data curation pipeline and SPRINT inference
+- `run`: Bash scripts for running the data curation pipeline, model training and SPRINT inference
 - `logs`: Logs created from running the data curation pipeline on a few problems from the MATH500 benchmark
 - `logs_full_trajectory`: Logs created from running SPRINT inference on a few problems from the MATH500 benchmark